shn3rd/OpenSSL-PRNG/Readme.md

 # Debian OpenSSL Predictable PRNG Exploitation

-The is an integrated repo included the exploitation, usage example, data package and explanation, more.
+The is an integrated repo included the exploitation, usage example, data package and explanation, more.Pay tribute to HD Moore and thanks @g0tmi1k

 ## exploitation